-Label Description Model name The device 's complete model name Device Description The model type of the device MAC address The MAC address of the device Application Version The current application version of the device.
+Label Description Device name The device's given name which can be set by the user.
+Model name The device's complete model name Device Description The model type of the device MAC address The MAC address of the device Application Version The current application version of the device.
 Kernel Version The current kernel version of the device.
 Image Build Info.
-Information about the firmware image such as date of creation Memory The current RAM 's availability and the size of cached and shared memory.
-Board Temperature The current temperature of the board inside the chassis in degree Celsius (a.k.a.
-Centigrade)
+Information about the firmware image such as date of creation Memory The current RAM's availability and the size of cached and shared memory.
+Board Temperature The current temperature of the board inside the chassis in degree Celsius a.k.a.
+Centigrade.